qzhang503/proteoQ/README.md

 Ideally, the profiles of the `log2FC` between the `phospho` subsets and the overall data would either align at the maximum density or perhaps offset by similar distance among replicated samples.
-In this example, the alginment at maximum density seems to be case.
+In this example, the alginment at maximum density seems to be the case.
 The observation raises the possibility of measuring the stoichiometry of phosphoproteomes in relative to global data across sample types or conditions.